taralexandra/holbertonschool-higher_level_programming/python-data_structures/README.md

-# This Readme file is linked to the project of Python - Data structures : Lists & Tuples.
+# This Readme file is linked to the project of Python - Data structures : Lists & Tuples :ledger:
 Septembre 2024.